SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alkiln/old_overview_transfer_notes.md

 After that, you can add the story table or other Steps that will test your interview.

 Make sure to leave the `Feature:` line at the very top of the file.
 Avoid repeating the `Feature:` key anywhere else in the file.

-### Why should I write a Scenario description?

-`Scenario` descriptions affect the names of error screenshot files and report headings, so try to write something unique that you will recognize later.
-It will help you identify what happened with each test.

 ### When do tests run?